beothorn/javaflame/README.md

 # Intercepting

 You may want to intercept functions or constructors using your own implementation.
 For this you can pass to the agent the qualified name of your function and it will be callled whenever the intercept filter matches.
-For now, only the constructor can be intercepted.

 ## Intercept constructors

 With the constructor interceptor, you can get every new instance of a class matching a filter.
-Set the argument `interceptConstructorFor` with the expression to match the class and `interceptConstructorWith` with the reference for the static method to be called.
+Set the argument `interceptConstructor` with the expression to match the class and  the reference for the static method to be called.
 The method should be static and receive an object as argument.
 For example:
 ```java
 package com.github.foo;